Why Rainwater Harvesting?

 Some of the rainwater storage tanks at Uphill

-There was good news on our last trip to Uganda: A gravity fed community water scheme is finally on the way, on a paid for basis.
-This will be a great improvement for those families that can afford it, and a metered community water standpipe will be installed in the school grounds for those times towards the end of the dry season when the tanks can sometimes run dry.
-We will be interested to see how reliable the supply is!
+There was good news on our last trip to Uganda: A piped community water scheme is finally on the way, on a paid for basis.
+This will be a great improvement for those families that can afford it, and a metered community water standpipe will be installed in the school grounds.
+This will be especially helpful at the end of the dry season, when the water harvesting tanks run dry.
+We will be interested to see how reliable the supply is…

 For information on the value of rainwater harvesting in Africa, check out this video: https://www.unesco.org/archives/multimedia/document-5271